7 Strategies to Renegotiate a Deal

 - The tone of your voice – Did you sound too arrogant or threatening during the initial negotiations?
 Then maybe that was one of the reasons why the other party walked out and now, you’re going to have to renegotiate.
 Make sure that you sound sincere and firm, but not condescending or even submissive.

 - Learn from your mistakes – If the initial negotiations did not go well because you weren’t prepared or you were too emotional during the discussions, it’s time to think about those mistakes and learn from them.
-Do the necessary training and preparation needed so that you don’t make the same mistakes again.
+Do the necessary training and preparation needed so that you don’t make the same mistakes again?

 - Be direct – Sometimes, most negotiators love to dawdle.
-They do that in order to get information from the other party.
+They do that to get information from the other party.
 Unfortunately, the best negotiators do not like to dawdle during negotiations and they will instantly spot you the moment you try this tactic on them.
 It’s far better to be direct on what you and your team want rather than do the waiting game.

 Frequentlyasked questions

-+ How to renegotiate a deal?
+How to renegotiate a deal?

 To renegotiate a deal, you need to come up with a good objective that both parties would be interested to hear.